-External auditors and independent actuaries incur liability for damages if their report is made with malice, without considering the information provided by the insurance or bonding company and without observing the applicable rules, procedures and methods in accordance with their profession.
+External auditors and independent actuaries incur liability for damages if their report is made with malice, without considering the information provided by the bond or insurance company and without observing the applicable rules, procedures and methods in accordance with their profession.

 Year in review

-There have been two principal notable developments in the past few years.
+There have been two principal notable developments in recent few years.
 First, the 2012–2013 educational reform in Mexico created the General Law of the Professional Service of Professors, the purpose of which was to raise educational standards.
-To comply with the standard introduced by that law, teachers were bound to take an exam to measure their professional ability.
+To comply with the standard introduced by that law, teachers were required to take an exam to assess their professional ability.
 Many teachers refused to take the exam and were removed from their jobs.

 The 2012–2013 educational reform was recently abrogated.
-On 15 May 2019, a new constitutional reform was published concerning educational matters.
-Among other things, the new educational reform changed the system for the evaluation of teachers.
-Nevertheless, even with the previous reform abrogated, the precedents of the Supreme Court will still be relevant for professions that deal with public policy and social interest matters.
+On 15 May 2019, a new constitutional reform concerning educational matters was published.
+Among other things, the new educational reform changed the system of teacher assessment.
+Nevertheless, although the 2012–2013 reform has been abrogated, the Supreme Court precedents will still be relevant for professions that deal with public policy and social interest matters.

-The reform included two main features: circumstances in which the private individual is liable for corruption (which may include negligence, among other things), and also tools for companies and individuals to obviate this liability.
-Article 25 of the General Law of Administrative Responsibilities provides for 'integrity policies' that may reduce the liability of corporations, and these policies include:
+The reform included two main features: it established both the circumstances in which a private individual is liable for corruption (which may include negligence, among other things) and also tools for companies and individuals to obviate this liability.
+Article 25 of the General Law of Administrative Responsibilities provides for 'integrity policies' that may reduce the liability of corporations, including:

 - an organisational manual;